xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Weekly Learning Modules

-Each week's learning module contains: reading assignments, instructional videos, a practice quiz, and a homework assignment.
+Each week's learning module consists of: reading assignments, instructional videos, a practice quiz, and a homework assignment.
 All homework assignments are on the course GitHub site https://github.com/bhurwitz33/be434-spring-2023 and linked in D2L.
 All readings, videos, and quizzes are on D2L.

 ## Homework